Zain4999/Covid_exploration/README.md

 where cd.continent is not null and total_vaccinations is not null order by 2,3
 ```
-With this, I was interested to see the cumulative veccaintions compared to the cumulative cases.
+With this, I was interested to see the cumulative vaccintions compared to the cumulative cases in the UK

 ```sql
 select